-While we offer free matting and framing, as well as printing at very reasonable cost, you are welcome to ship us a print, a matted print, or a framed work ready to hang.
+While we offer free matting and framing, as well as printing at a very reasonable cost, you are welcome to ship us a print, a matted print, or a framed work ready to hang.
 Please read requirements for framed prints here.

 Prints or matted prints are easy to ship; just make sure you use plenty of stiffeners in the package (foam core is great, and lightweight), and take special care to keep the corners of your work well protected.
-Do not just sandwich your print between two layers of corrugated cardboard.
-Chances are good it will arrive damaged.

 We strongly advise against mailing tubes; prints almost always arrive damaged.
 If you must use one, it should be heavy-walled and at least 4″ in diameter.

 For framed prints, we have experienced great success with FedEx Medium or Large Framed Art Boxes.
-They’re light in weight, easy for you and for us, can be reused many times.
+They’re light in weight, easy for you and for us, and can be reused many times.
 Uline also sells Deluxe Shipping Boxes in a wide variety of sizes.
 They’re not cheap, but they’re padded and tough.